Word Gems

 E. And look at the context in "Thomas."
 Jesus said, if they ask you, what is the evidence that you are from the Light? - tell them, "It is motion and rest."

 K. In other words, everyone is led by one of these.
-The world is in constant "motion" but those of the Light are in a state of "rest."
+The world is in constant "motion" but those of the Light sense a state of "rest" at the soul level.

 the light within is not perceived by most people, they don’t know who they are